radibit/santa-baby-chrome-extension/README.md

-# :santa: SantaBaby Chrome extension :santa:
+# :santa: Santa Baby Chrome extension :santa:

 > Have a festive new browser tab with lyrics from popular Christmas songs.

 <img src="images/screenshot.png" width="580">

+You can install this extension from the following [link](https://chrome.google.com/webstore/detail/santa-baby/janhhfaifmcgknimjljcekkpakjnclnk).

 ## Thanks